 The Cabinet Member for City Services considered a report of the Deputy Chief Executive (Place) that sought consideration of an objection received to the Notices of Intent (NOI) for proposed raised features and an objection to the Traffic Regulation Order (TRO) to make amendments to the speed limit, as Part of the Cheveral Avenue Local Safety Scheme.
-Appendix A to the report provided a site plan of the location and details of the objections were set out in Appendix B to the report.
+An Appendix to the report provided a site plan of the location and details of the objections were set out in a further Appendix to the report.
 The objectors were invited to the meeting for consideration of the matter.